takahiroaoki/fullstack-sample/README.md

 Frontend Build with development mode
 ```
-# @project-format/.devcontainer (Or, you can use devcontainer of VSCode)
+# @project-format (Or, you can use devcontainer of VSCode)
-$ docker compose -f docker-compose.local.yml up -d
+$ docker compose -f .devcontainer/docker-compose.local.yml up -d
 $ docker exec -it web-frontend /bin/bash

 # First time only